joshnorlin/rps/README.md

-Rock Paper Scissors game played in the console.
+Rock Paper Scissors game played in browser with UI.